sonpero/booker/README.md

 **docker-compose.yaml:**
 Used for production mode on synology NAS
 In "Volumes" define storage directory for production
 In "image" define the version to use

+**Deployment actions:**
+docker build -t sonpero/booker-web .
+docker tag sonpero/booker-web sonpero/booker-web:x.x.x
+docker push sonpero/booker-web:1.1.0

+In Synology NAS :
+Upload docker-compose.yaml
+sudo docker-compose up

+Note:
+To init database : suppress and create again db directory
+In the booker-web container : python manage.py createsuperuser